moddyz/RayTracingInOneWeekend/README.md

 ## Sequels

-The implementations to the sequels are available:
+The implementations to the sequels are also available:
 - [RayTracingTheNextWeek](https://github.com/moddyz/RayTracingTheNextWeek)
 - [RayTracingTheRestOfYourLife](https://github.com/moddyz/RayTracingTheRestOfYourLife)